moran-shemesh/Aviv_Moran_NLP_project/README.md

 Cleaned Data Repo: <br>
 https://drive.google.com/drive/folders/1YiL61JCVwMQvRwQWcf0cAIyZfSWtmMJF?usp=sharing

-IMPORTANT NOTE: for running the project locally, there is a need to create in “data” directory 2 new directories: “orig_data” and “clean_data”.
+IMPORTANT NOTE: For running the project locally, there is a need to create in “data” directory 2 new directories: “orig_data” and “clean_data”.
 The original data files should be located in "orig_data" directory, and the cleaned data files in "clean_data".